smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 A bong is used to smoke cannabis while utilizing the benefits of percolation.

-This process helps to cool smoke, hydrate inhales, and filters contaminants (ash, tar, herb).
+This process helps to cool smoke, hydrate inhales, and filter contaminants (ash, tar, herb).

-Bongs are a good method for conserving your supply while simultaneously delivering one hell of a high.
+Bongs are a good method for conserving your supply while simultaneously delivering smooth rips of smoke.

 ## How Does a Bong Work?